 But surely the more important question is about the relationships that Epstein maintained with a number of wealthy and well-connected people, and the extent to which he had any kompromat over them.
 Not whether he kept all their names in a grubby little notebook, like he was a villain in a B-movie.

-If the list only ever existed in Epstein's head, does that count?
+If the list only ever existed in Epstein's head, as suggested by the satirical website Newsbiscuit, does that count?

 Wikipedia: Jeffrey Epstein client list